Async Privacy Request Spec

 - Client encrypts a secret locally.

-- is emitted on-chain.
+- A kernel request event is emitted on-chain.

 - The relayer calls .